alpha-yadav/DSA/readme.md

 Remember to start slowly, focus on understanding the concepts, and practice regularly.
 With dedication, you'll build a strong foundation in algorithms.

+#  A sample algorithmic problem
+Here are a few algorithmic problems of varying difficulty, with explanations:

+**Problem 1: Two Sum** (Easy)

+**Problem Statement:** Given an array of integers `nums` and an integer `target`, return *indices of the two numbers such that they add up to `target`*.

+You may assume that each input would have **exactly one solution**, and you may not use the *same* element twice.

+You can return the answer in any order.

+**Example:**

+Input: `nums = [2,7,11,15], target = 9`
+Output: `[0,1]`
+Explanation: Because `nums[0] + nums[1] == 9`, we return `[0, 1]`.

+**Solution Approach:**  The most straightforward solution involves nested loops (brute force), checking every pair of numbers.
+A more efficient solution uses a hash map (dictionary in Python) to store numbers and their indices.
+This allows you to check if the complement (target - current number) exists in the map in O(1) time.

+**Problem 2: Reverse a Linked List** (Medium)

+**Problem Statement:** Reverse a singly linked list.

+**Example:**

+Input: 1->2->3->4->5->NULL
+Output: 5->4->3->2->1->NULL

+**Solution Approach:** This problem can be solved iteratively or recursively.
+The iterative approach involves using three pointers: `prev`, `curr`, and `next` to traverse the list and reverse the links.
+The recursive approach involves recursively reversing the rest of the list and then attaching the current node to the end of the reversed list.

+**Problem 3:  Longest Palindromic Substring** (Medium/Hard)

+**Problem Statement:** Given a string `s`, find the longest palindromic substring in `s`.

+**Example:**

+Input: "babad"
+Output: "bab"
+(Note: "aba" is also a valid answer.)

+**Solution Approach:**  Several approaches exist, including:

+* **Brute Force:** Check all possible substrings for palindromicity.
+Inefficient.
+* **Expand Around Center:**  For each character (or pair of characters), expand outwards to check for palindromes.
+More efficient.
+* **Dynamic Programming:** Create a table to store whether substrings are palindromes.
+Most efficient for large strings.

+**Problem 4:  Graph Traversal (DFS/BFS)** (Medium)

+**Problem Statement:** Given a graph represented as an adjacency list or matrix, perform a Depth-First Search (DFS) or Breadth-First Search (BFS) traversal and return the visited nodes in the order they were visited.

+**Solution Approach:** DFS uses a stack (implicitly through recursion or explicitly) to explore a branch as deeply as possible before backtracking.
+BFS uses a queue to explore nodes level by level.

+These problems showcase a range of algorithmic concepts and difficulty levels.
+Choosing the right algorithm and data structure is crucial for solving them efficiently.
+Remember to consider time and space complexity when designing your solutions.